-Subject to Federal law, rules and regulations, employees covered by this Agreement shall have the option of receiving compensatory time off in accordance with this agreement for all overtime except for billable details, mandatory training and mandatory range.
-For the purpose of this section, mandatory in-service training is defined as any training that the

-Chief of Police designates is required for all members of the police department regardless of topic, duration or location.
+Subject to Federal law, rules and regulations, employees covered by this Agreement shall have the option of receiving compensatory time off in accordance with this Agreement for all overtime except for billable details, mandatory in-service training and mandatory range.
+For the purpose of this section, mandatory in-service training is defined as any training that the Chief of Police designates is required for all sworn members of the police department regardless of topic, duration or location.
 Compensatory time shall be accrued at the same rate as overtime pay and may accumulate up to the maximums listed below.

-Effective July 1, 2007, compensatory time may accumulate up to a maximum of two hundred (200) hours, provided that no employee may earn more than a total of two hundred (200) hours of compensatory time during any calendar year.
-Those employees who have a balance in excess of 200 hours as of July 1, 2007 may continue to carry their balance, but those employees shall not earn any additional compensatory time until their balance is at, or below two hundred (200) hours.
+Effective July 1, 2007, compensatory time may accumulate up to a maximum of two hundred and one (201) hours, provided that no employee may earn more than a total of two hundred and one (201) hours of compensatory time during any calendar year.
+Those employees who have a balance in excess of 201 hours as of July 1, 2007 may continue to carry their balance, but those employees shall not earn any additional compensatory time until their balance is at, or below two hundred and one (201) hours.